Philanthropy for disaster relief

 Because disasters touch every facet of life, and all corners of the world, all donors have opportunities to respond to extraordinary events with compassion in a way that aligns with their values and giving priorities.

-We have the expertise and resources available to assist individuals and foundations with giving in response to these events.
+Bank of America has the expertise and resources available to assist individuals and foundations with giving in response to these events.
 For more information on this topic, please contact your advisor.

 1 The Disaster Life Cycle, Center for Disaster Philanthropy, 2020.